upleveled/system-setup/windows.md

     2. Click on Performance tab and make sure you CPU has Virtualisation setting enabled
        <img src="windows-8-virtualisation-enabled.png"><br><br>

-    3. In the case virtualization is not enabled, follow the steps in the Microsoft Windows [official documentation page](https://support.microsoft.com/en-us/windows/enable-virtualization-on-windows-11-pcs-c5578302-6e43-4b4b-a449-8ced115f58e1)
+    3. In the case virtualization is not enabled, make sure your machine meet the [docker requirements](https://docs.docker.com/desktop/windows/troubleshoot/#virtualization) and follow the steps in the Microsoft Windows [official documentation page](https://support.microsoft.com/en-us/windows/enable-virtualization-on-windows-11-pcs-c5578302-6e43-4b4b-a449-8ced115f58e1)

 19. <a name="expo-react-native"></a>We will now install Expo CLI for React Native.
 Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".